parcel-bundler/website/src/features/bundle-inlining.md

 ```

 In the above example, the `sourceCode` variable would be the contents of `foo.js` *without* being compiled, i.e. the original source code rather than the bundled result.

+## Integration with other tools

+Since bundle inlining is a Parcel-specific feature, you’ll need to configure other tools such as TypeScript or Flow to support it.
+See the [Configuring other tools](/features/dependency-resolution/#configuring-other-tools) section in the dependency resolution docs for details on how to do this.